shahidfalah/HotShop-An-E-Commerce-Platform/README.md

-# HotShop: A Modern E-Commerce Platform
+# HotShop: An E-Commerce Platform

-HotShop is a full-stack e-commerce application built with Next.js 14 (App Router), designed for flash sales and efficient product management.
+HotShop is a full-stack e-commerce application built with Next.js 15 (App Router), designed for flash sales and efficient product management.
 It provides a seamless shopping experience for users and a robust administration panel for store owners.

 ## ✨ Features